Allarezeroes26/Code-Practices/README.md

 Your program should show what the student is studying each day and list all subjects studied.
 After each day, it should print a summary showing the day’s progress.
 The studying continues for multiple days.

-🧠 Goal: Use a for loop to repeat studying for multiple days, and another for loop inside it to go through each subject.
-Focus on nested loops and clean, readable output.

 ---

 ## 3. Zoo Animal Routine